berberman/arch-hs/README.md

 ## Introduction

-Given the name of a package in hackage, `arch-hs` can generate its corresponding PKGBUILD draft.
+Given the name of a package in hackage, `arch-hs` can generate PKGBUILD files, not only for the package whose name is given, but also for all dependencies missing in [community](https://www.archlinux.org/packages/).
-It has a naive built-in dependency solver, which can fetch all dependencies we need to produce a archlinux package.
+`arch-hs` has a naive built-in dependency solver, which can fetch those dependencies and find out which are required to be packaged.
-During the dependency calculation, all version constraints will be discarded due to the arch haskell packaging strategy, and packages already exist in the [community](https://www.archlinux.org/packages/) will be excluded.
+During the dependency calculation, all version constraints will be discarded due to the arch haskell packaging strategy, thus there is no guarantee of dependencies' version consistency.

 ## Prerequisite